Ben Nighthorse Campbell: Post-congressional work

 After his retirement, Campbell was a senior policy advisor at the firm of Holland and Knight, LLP, in Washington, D.C.
 In 2012, he left that firm to found Ben Nighthorse Consultants, a new lobbying firm.
-He also continues to design and craft his Ben Nighthorse line of American Indian jewelry.
+He also continued to design and craft his Ben Nighthorse line of American Indian jewelry.

 Completed in 2011, Lake Nighthorse, a 120000 acre-foot reservoir in southwestern Colorado, is named in his honor.

-Campbell is a member of the ReFormers Caucus of Issue One.
+Campbell was a member of the ReFormers Caucus of Issue One.

 In 2008, during the Cherokee freedmen controversy, Campbell authored a piece in The Hill criticizing the efforts of members of Congress attempting to terminate recognition of the Cherokee Nation's government, and condemning the lawmakers' "paternalistic efforts":

 "In the past, interference with tribal affairs, often justified by a paternalistic 'we know best' mindset, has severely damaged the progress of tribes.
 Often, Congress not only didn't know best, but it based its decision on lies, mistaken assumptions and prejudice...Congress is again rushing to judgment when it thinks it knows better than the tribe and the courts."

 Campbell endorsed then-Ohio governor John Kasich in the 2016 Republican presidential primaries.

 In July 2016, Campbell spoke to Colorado Public Radio about regretting his support of the Iraq War: "I have some misgivings about the way I voted but we were voting on the best information that we had at the time.
 I think if there was a weakness early on [it] is that the administration had several people in there really pushing for American involvement...In retrospect after seeing that there [were] no weapons of mass destruction and that we did not have really good intelligence on the ground to give us some guidance on how we should proceed, I now look back and think maybe I shouldn't have voted the way I did."